-With a historic centre full of immaculate red-brick houses and trees draped with delicate Spanish moss, Savannah is, hands down, one of my favourite cities in America.
+With a historic centre full of immaculate red-brick houses and trees draped with delicate Spanish moss, Savannah is one of my favourite cities in America.
 In fact, it’s probably one of my favourite cities in the world.
-This guide contains my top recommendations for things to do in Savannah, as well as some tips on where to eat, drink and stay.
+This guide contains my top recommendations for things to do in Savannah, as well as tips on where to eat, drink and stay.

-If you’re anything like me, you’ll end up with a camera full of pretty historic buildings (potential new homes), gorgeous outdoor spaces (new local park) and a very happy belly (oh yes, that’s my local cafe).
-Oh, and you’ll probably be buying your very own copy of Midnight in the Garden of Good and Evil (another house that’s out of my price range and not for sale.
+If you’re anything like me, you’ll end up with a camera full of beautiful Instagram locations (aka potential new homes), a love of outdoor spaces (new local park) and a very happy belly (oh yes, that’s my local cafe).
+You’ll probably also end up buying your very own copy of Midnight in the Garden of Good and Evil (featuring another house that’s out of my price range and not actually for sale.
 Rude).

 One | Learn about the city’s troubled past on a walking tour